IBM/JTOpen-test/README.testing.txt

 11. Copy the ini/runitxx8Sx.ini to a file that represents the JVM used for the test.
 The 8S is a sample configuration for a Java 8 test on a PC.
 12. Download the latest JTOpen release. java -cp JTOpen-test.jar test.JTOpenDownloadReleaseJars
 13. For the IFS tests, get a copy of jcifs.jar and copy into the jar directory.
+14. Copy the java certificate store to /home/jdbctest/cacerts.
+Add the necessary certificates in order to establish secure (TLS) connections to the server you are testing.

 *Note: to refresh the test jar, you can use java -cp .:JTOpen-test.jar test.JTOpenTestSetup